International Race of Champions: Car identification

 Through 2003, IROC was also known for its rainbow of car colors being easily recognized from all other racing series.
 Car numbers were utilized for scoring purposes, but were not the primary means of identification.
-Instead, the drivers' surname would appear on the door of the car.
+Instead, the driver's surname would appear on the door of the car.
 Exceptions were made when Mario and Michael Andretti raced in the same events.
 In those cases, their first name was used.
-The numbers would change from race to race, with the number 1 would be given to the driver starting first, and so on.
+The numbers would change from race to race, with the number 1 being given to the driver starting first, and so on.
 The colors would correspond to the numbers.
 Before the races, drivers were assigned via blind drawing, as was how the starting grid for the first race was determined.
 The finishing order of the race would be inverted for the second race's starting grid, while the reverse of the points standings determined races three and four's grids.
 Numbers were assigned by the starting position.
-After the first race, the numbers would be assigned based on points standings.
+After the first race, the numbers were assigned based on points standings.